 - Shines brightly – Cushion diamonds have a high fire, which means that they shine very brightly.
 Diamonds with this cut make a great gift for anyone who wants high shine and an intense sparkle, but still wants the appeal of a timeless shape.

 - A classic feel – The cushion cut is one of the oldest varieties.
 A cushion cut gives any new diamond a classic feel, which can be paired with a modern setting and style.

-Originally designed to cut emeralds, this shape is extremely recognizable even to those who don't know much about jewelry.
-Emerald cut diamonds have fewer facets and range from nearly squared to narrow rectangles.
+Originally designed to cut emeralds, this cut is extremely recognizable even to those who don't know much about jewelry.
+Emerald-cut diamonds have fewer facets and range from nearly squared to narrow rectangles.
 A good emerald cut should have a length to width ratio of 1.5 with narrow angled cuts that resemble a set of stairs.

 - A deeper look – Thanks to the beveled corners and step facets, this cut of diamond is more transparent than other cuts for a higher clarity.

 - A vivid shine – The deep cuts produce a hall-of-mirrors effect with contrasting light and dark planes that give a beautiful shine.